Self-concept: Development

 Researchers debate over when self-concept development begins.
 Some assert that gender stereotypes and expectations set by parents for their children affect children's understanding of themselves by approximately age three.
 However, at this developmental stage, children have a very broad sense of self; typically, they use words such as big or nice to describe themselves to others.
 While this represents the beginnings of self-concept, others suggest that self-concept develops later, in middle childhood, alongside the development of self-control.
 At this point, children are developmentally prepared to interpret their own feelings and abilities, as well as receive and consider feedback from peers, teachers, and family.
 In adolescence, the self-concept undergoes a significant time of change.
 Generally, self-concept changes more gradually, and instead, existing concepts are refined and solidified.
-However, the development of self-concept during adolescence shows a "U"-shaped curve, in which general self-concept decreases in early adolescence, followed by an increase in later adolescence.
+However, the development of self-concept during adolescence shows a U-shaped curve, in which general self-concept decreases in early adolescence, followed by an increase in later adolescence.

 Romantic relationships can affect people's self-concept throughout a relationship.
-Self-expansion describes the addition of information to an individuals concept of self.
+Self-expansion describes the addition of information to an individual's concept of self.
 Self-expansion can occur during relationships.
 Expansion of self-concept can occur during relationships, during new challenging experiences.

 Additionally, teens begin to evaluate their abilities on a continuum, as opposed to the "yes/no" evaluation of children.
 For example, while children might evaluate themselves "smart", teens might evaluate themselves as "not the smartest, but smarter than average."
 Despite differing opinions about the onset of self-concept development, researchers agree on the importance of one's self-concept, which influences people's behaviors and cognitive and emotional outcomes including (but not limited to) academic achievement, levels of happiness, anxiety, social integration, self-esteem, and life-satisfaction.